Assessment and diagnosis

 This is a question that we are often asked.
 For instance:

-We are interested in an assessment with you for our daughter she is 7 years old.
+We are interested in a dyslexia assessment with you for our daughter who is 7 years old.
 We suspect she may have dyslexia.
-Is it still possible to detect with any certainty that she does/does not have dyslexia?
+We have been told by her SENCo to wait until she is 8 however she fits the description of dyslexia and we don’t want to wait.

 My reply:

-DSM V does not offer diagnostic criteria for dysgraphia, but does include difficulties with written expression within the criteria for diagnosing specific learning disorder.
-For a student with no difficulties with written expression but with generally hard to read and illegible handwriting there is no internationally recognised diagnostic criteria, such as ICD-10 or DSM V, that a clinician can refer to.
+Dysgraphia does not appear in the DSM V, however the DSM V does include difficulties with written expression within the criteria for diagnosing specific learning disorder.
+For a student with no difficulties with written expression but with generally hard to read and illegible handwriting, there is no internationally recognised diagnostic criteria, such as ICD-10 or DSM V, that a clinician can refer to.

 Searches of the internet reveal many definitions of dysgraphia which include difficulties with: fine motor co-ordination, organisation and presentation of written material, writing to be distorted or incorrect, letters and numbers may be backwards and out of order, expressing thoughts in writing, not understanding the spellings of words, having trouble with punctuation, more than simply “untidy” writing; it affects people’s ability to write effortlessly, a neurological condition that impairs writing and memory processing.